webmechanicx/radiogram/README.md

 4. Execute for almost any version of the browser.
 5. You can implement CHECK BOX same way by adding yourself as a Contributor...

-Radiogram never interferes with other element and style in same page/document and doesn’t even conflict with other radio type’s element.
-It generates new radio button on the fly based on your own given structure and style .

-What is happening then behind the scene – Just taking two parameters call `selector` that must be unique and another parameter call `object` or `obj or whatever` in an object literal form.
-This object will contain two types of key – `name:` where value is a string and `layout:` where values defined as an array of strings.
-Perhaps `Still Freedom is your`.

-Draft an idea `(html-block and style)`, Initiate with `Radiogram` and `expose` to `World Wide Web`.

 ```javascript
 obj = {